 It helps them keep track of what’s relevant and whether they’re going in the right direction or not.
 As a result, everyone stays active and realise the importance of an interactive work environment.

-Set and track objectives to make the best use of OKRs.
+Set and track objectives to make the best use of OKRs for employee motivation goals at workplace.
 Align employee performance to business goals and keep a close look at who is responsible for which matter.
 It’s one thing to talk about employee engagement and performance and another, to work towards it.
 OKRs will ensure that you work towards it.